-This post was updated on September 19, 2018, to include new picks and new information.
+This post was updated on November 19th, 2018, to include changes in pricing.

 Plenty of people spend a maddening amount of time sitting at their desks.
 For most, simply owning a pair of headphones to block out their co-workers or the people “studying” next to them in the library is enough to get the job done.
 But headphones might not be the best way to listen experience audio on your computer when you’re at home.
 For one, why should you?
 This is your house, and if you want to listen to loud music, then you have the right to.
 There are so many options that picking the one that matches what you care about can be tough work.
 Luckily, we get paid to do all the research so that you don’t have to.
 Here are the best computer speakers you can get right now.